Azure/AppService/_posts/2022-05-31-scala-on-app-service.md

     The application should now be running at `http://localhost:80`

-3. Review the application to ensure everything works locally before deploying to App Service.
+3. Open the application in your browser to ensure it works locally as an executable .jar.

 Something interesting to note about creating an executable .jar using `sbt assembly` is that it will inject all necessary Scala dependencies according to the `assemblyMergeStrategy` defined in `build.sbt`.
-This allows a native Scala app like this one to be executed in a Java only environment.
-This also means that your webhost only needs to be running Java 11 and doesn't need any Scala runtime dependencies since they've all been injected into the .jar file.
+This allows a native Scala app like this one to be executed in a Java-only environment.
+This also means that your production environment only needs to be running Java 11 and doesn't need any Scala runtime dependencies since they've all been injected into the .jar file.

+## Deploy to Azure App Service

+You can deploy the .jar using either the Azure CLI or the Maven plugin.
+Follow the instructions below for your preferred tool.

-## Deploy as JAR using Azure CLI
+### Deploy as JAR using Azure CLI

 To deploy with the Azure CLI, run the following command from the project root: